 The other insanely popular raita variety is the Boondi Raita.
 Boondi is made from chickpeas flour.
 They look like little pearls and are deep-fried.
 It's crispy and crunchy and can also be enjoyed as a dry snack.
 It gets very addictive mind you.
 Plus it is easily available at any Indian grocery store if you want to try it out.
 You get plain boondi as well as spicy boondi.
 Both taste great.
 Whenever we have any occasion at home, Boondi raita is prepared.
 This raita is very easy to make and doesn't need much prep work.
 Burani Boondi raita is a very interesting alternative that you can try.
-I had this first at a Biryani special restaurant in South of India.
-I had ordered Egg Biryani as always and it came with Burani raita.
+I had this first at a Biryani special restaurant in the South of India.
+I had ordered Potato Mint Pulao as always and it came with Burani raita.
 I had never heard of this kind of raita before but I loved the taste of it instantly!
 The reason was the flavor of garlic in it.
 It was a first for me and that is why this raita stayed on my mind for a very long time.
 I wanted to make Burani raita ever since but was waiting for the right moment.
-The occasion arrived in the form of this year's Holi party at our house.
-At every house party, I make a variety of raita everytime.
+The occasion arrived in the form of last year's Holi party at our house.
+At every house party, I make a variety of raita every time.
 This year I thought making Burani Boondi Raita would be a great choice.
 Although it's a side dish, it has the potential to make my party a Hit!

 Burani Boondi Raita